 --James Silke, Prisoner of the Horned Helmet

 Why did sword-and-sorcery die off in the late 80s?
-I believe you can place the blame on a number of factors: Publishers by were turning in increasing numbers to high fantasy, in particular anything that could be marketed as a trilogy.
+I believe you can place the blame on a number of factors: Publishers were turning in increasing numbers to high fantasy, in particular anything that could be marketed as a trilogy.
 Oversaturation, with quantity outstripping quality.
 A glut of bad Conan pastiche.
 “Clonans” including the likes of Kothar, Brak, and Thongor, coupled with the Bantam and Tor tales featuring pale replicas of the Cimmerian himself, turned sword-and-sorcery into the genre of Conan, but not the good stuff written by Robert E. Howard.

 The genre had painted itself into a corner, had become too self-aware and too narrowly focused.
 If sword-and-sorcery is only about muscular barbarians killing giant snakes and shagging women, there is only one direction to go.
 More muscles, piled on muscles.
 Snakes big enough to feed on elephants.
 Women ever more buxom and promiscuous.